dmesser/ansible-rolling-upgrade/README.md

   - python-openstackclient
   - (optionally Red Hat Satellite Server)

-OpenStack credentials with appropriate access to the tenants needs to be provided either via os-cloud-config or credentials stored in the keystonerc_* files.
+OpenStack credentials with appropriate access to the tenants needs to be provided either via os-client-config or credentials stored in the keystonerc_* files.
 It's is advised to encrypt the latter with ansible-vault.

 SSH private keys need to be present in the openstack/ directory and named according to the tenant.